-CSIS 216 DATA STRUCTURE (CSIS202 previously)
+CSIS 216 DATA STRUCTURE

 The aim of this course is to provide an introduction to computer algorithms and data structures, with an emphasis on foundational material.
-Student will learn how to model data in a computer, how to specify and use standard ADTs, and how to implement such ADTs with standard data structures.
-An object-oriented approach to data structures and algorithms using C++ language is adopted.
-Topics include: Precondition/Postcondition specifications, Time/Complexity analysis techniques, generic code, different data structure such as Lists implemented using static arrays and dynamic arrays, pointer based structure, and linked list, stacks, queues, trees, recursive thinking, sorting and searching techniques.
+Students will learn how to model data in a computer, how to specify and use standard ADTs, and how to implement such ADTs with standard data structures.
+An object-oriented approach to data structures and algorithms.
+Topics include: Recursive thinking, Generics, different data structure such as array and dynamic arrays, sorting algorithms, Time/Complexity analysis techniques, pointer based structure, and linked list, stacks, queues and priority queues.
+The course comprises mandatory laboratory components where the introduced concepts are strengthened and emphasized through hands-on practical weekly experiments.
+Pre-requisite: CSIS 215

-CSIS 217 ADVANCED DATA STRUCTURE
+CSIS 217 ADVANCED DATA STRUCTURES

-The course is intended to deepen the clear understanding of both theory and implementation details underlying the advanced data structures and data abstractions.
-It covers a systematic study of algorithms and advanced data structures, and their complexity.
-Topics include techniques for designing efficient computer algorithms and analyzing their complexity; as well as advanced searching, sorting, selection, priority queues, binary trees, AVL and B-trees, graph, and hash tables, algorithms.
-The course also strengthen the students' ability to write complete and complexe programs using these and related data structures Pre-requisite: CSIS 216.
+The course is intended to deepen the clear understanding of both theory and implementation details underlying the advanced data structures and data abstractions such as: trees, binary search trees, graphs, weighted graph, search trees, hash tables, and GUI Basics.
+It is also to strengthen the students' ability to write correct programs using these and related data structures.

+Prerequisites: CSIS 216